XV - Arrogate

 Ryan snapped awake a few feet over as Connor waved a smelling salt under his nose.
-Connor grabbed his arms to protect himself from Ryan’s instinctive need to defend himself.
-“Easy Ryan, the room is secure.
+Connor grabbed Ryan’s arms to protect himself from Ryan’s instinctive need to defend him self.
+“Easy Ryan, the room’s secure.
 Can you stand?
-We need to secure the infiltrators.”
+We need to secure these infiltrators.”

-“Yes, of course,” Ryan said, quickly standing.
+“Yes, of course.”
+Ryan quickly stood.
 “What happened?
 Did you code blue the sector?”

 “Yes.
 Is this all of them?”

-“I think so,” Ryan said, quickly picking up an Impüls rifle.
+“I think so.”
+Ryan picking up an Impüls rifle.
 He kicked the rest away from the unconscious Corporation agents.
 He looked over toward Krissie.
 “Are you okay?”

-Krissie waved in confirmation, taking the first available seat she could find.
+Krissie waved in confirmation.
+She took the first available seat she could find.
 “Nothing a stiff lager won’t solve.”

-Ryan looked back to Connor who searched through various draws and cabinets.
+Connor began searching through various draws and cabinets.
+Ryan stared at him with a perplexed look on his face.
 “What’s different about you, Connor?”
-He turned to face Ryan, half-grinning.
+He turned to face Ryan with a half-grin.
 Ryan looked back at me and then back to Connor.
 “Kevin looks no different.
 But you, you look…older.”